 The following terms and conditions apply to all services provided to our clients.
 Commencement of our providing services to you shall be deemed to be an acceptance of these terms and conditions.

 Lawrie IP Limited (“Lawrie IP”) is a limited liability company incorporated in Scotland under registration number SC370895.
-Our registered office address is The Hub, Pacific Quay, Glasgow, G51 1EA.
+Our registered office address is 310 St Vincent Street, Glasgow, G2 5RG.

 In these Terms of Business (“Terms”), unless otherwise stated, “we”, “us”, “our” and “Lawrie IP” are references to Lawrie IP Limited.
 References to “you”, “your”, “yourself”, “client” and “clients” are references to the person, firm, company or other body with whom we contract under these Terms.